 Since 1991, CASE Forensics Corporation (CASE) has provided forensic and consulting engineering services, litigation support, expert testimony and expert scientific analysis to insurance companies, law firms, manufacturers, risk managers, property managers and owners, government entities, and the construction industry, worldwide.

-Chapter Event Topic: The State of Cyber Security for Business Continuity Planning
+8/9/16 Chapter Event: The State of Cyber Security for Business Continuity Planning

 Where is cybersecurity today?
 In this presentation you will learn about this fast-moving topic.
 Michael will provide you with the knowledge to enable effective decision making.
 If you need to make decisions that factor in cybersecurity, this presentation help you understand current cybersecurity detection techniques as well as some eye-opening trends.
 Michael will be covering common attack vectors, threat actors, and what kind of impact they have had on some well-known businesses and even our own government.
 This presentation will bring a wealth of knowledge and will better prepare you to integrate cybersecurity risk into your business continuity program.

 Our Presenter: Michael Contreras, Southern California Edison.
 Michael Contreras has served in Southern California Edison’s cybersecurity governance, policies and standards team for the last several years.
 He is responsible for developing the company’s cybersecurity governance framework.
 Michael also serves as a copresenter for cybersecurity awareness, delivering multiple speeches on various cybersecurity topics.